cruncher/sparky/README.md

 ### Sparky(node, model, ctrl)

 A node doesn't have to be in the DOM for Sparky to bind to it.
-Sparky can bind to the data and the node inserted into the DOM later:

     var node = document.createElement('p');
     var data = {